kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 - Set up the libraries for Marauder:

 We will install the firmware from the source code, therefore, we will need the libraries used in the marauder.
-To do it, download the libraries as zip as displayed in the following image:
+To do it, download the libraries as a zip as displayed in the following image:

 <p align="center">
   <img src="/images/flipper/download.png" width="90%"/>